overlay-market/OIPs/notes/note-10.md

 ## Context

 Balancer V2 is the only existing AMM that offers *both* historical snapshots of price and liquidity accumulator values queryable on-chain and a deterministic liquidity profile.
-The combination of these two makes it possible for us to offer a reliable market on their geometric TWAP oracles, as we can use the liquidity oracle to adjust our open interest caps such that the spot manipulation trade is not profitable.
+The combination of these two makes it possible for us to offer a reliable market on their geometric TWAP oracles, as we can use the liquidity oracle to adjust our open interest caps such that the spot manipulation position is not profitable.

-What I'll call the backrunning trade works like so:
+What I'll call the backrunning position works like so:

 1. Alice takes out an Overlay position on the Balancer V2 TWAP feed
 2. Alice swaps tokens through the spot pool for \\( \nu \\) blocks to increase/decrease price in her Overlay position's favor